 Build relationships with your team.
 Good relationships are essential.
 Learn how your team communicates, and determine their interests and strengths.
 Understand how your role intersects with the rest of the team and how others depend on your work.
 Establish credibility by meeting deadlines, keeping your commitments, and seeking feedback to ensure you are delivering what is needed.
 You probably will ask a great deal from others during your early days, so look for ways to reciprocate.

 Seek balance.
 The urgency of getting up to speed and the burden of performing in your new role can take a toll if you’re not careful.
 Get proper sleep, exercise, and fulfill non-work priorities—these are key to keeping motivated and engaged.
 Many companies provide on-site wellness programs and other benefits that can help.
-While you will learn best practices and become more efficient over time, make sure you are reviewing your workload with your manager and request help before you find yourself in a pinch.
+While you will learn best practices and become more efficient over time, make sure you are reviewing your workload with your manager and requesting help before you find yourself in a pinch.

 Congratulations on the new opportunity, and I wish you the best of luck.